KSP-KOS/KOS/doc/source/addons/RemoteTech.rst

 Communication
 ~~~~~~~~~~~~~

-RemoteTech will influence :ref:`communication <communication>` between vessels.
+When installed RemoteTech will influence :ref:`communication <communication>` between vessels.
 In order to send a message to another vessel a valid RemoteTech connection will have to exist between them
 and of course messages will arrive to their destination with a proper delay.
 Documentation of :struct:`Connection` class contains further information on how RemoteTech will change the behaviour
 of some of its suffixes.